tttapa/Control-Surface/doxygen/pages/FAQ.md

  - @ref SysEx-Send-Receive.ino
  - @ref MIDI_Pipes-Routing.ino

-### Combining low-level MIDI code and high-level “Control Surface” code
+### Combining low-level MIDI code and high-level “Control Surface” code {#fac-midi-combine-control-surface}

 If need access to the incoming MIDI messages while also using the high-level `Control_Surface` class, you can also add callbacks to `Control_Surface` itself.